emlab-ucsb/2024-07-01-ucsb-intro-geospatial/site/built/09-raster-structure.md

 :::::::::::::::::::::::::::::::::::::::  challenge

-## Challenge: Explore Raster Metadata
+## Challenge 3: Explore Raster Metadata

 Use `describe()` to determine the following about the `NEON-DS-Airborne-Remote-Sensing/HARV/DSM/HARV_DSMhill.tif` file: